 This is an investment not a savings account: interest rates are not guaranteed, nor is your capital.
 AER is the Annual Equivalent Rate and illustrates what the interest rate would be if interest were to be paid and compounded once each year.
 APR is the Annual Percentage Rate and assumes no re-investment of monthly interest.
 Interest is paid gross if held in an ISA.
 Otherwise, 20% withholding tax will apply.
 Rates are inclusive of the 0.5% bonus.

-Triple Point Investment Management LLP was founded in 2004 and today manages more than £1.5 billion of private, institutional and public capital across four core areas: venture capital, energy and infrastructure, property and direct lending, leasing and private debt.
+Triple Point Investment Management LLP was founded in 2004 and today manages more than £2.1 billion of private, institutional and public capital across four core areas: venture capital, energy and infrastructure, property and direct lending, leasing and private debt (April 2021).

-The team has 25 fulltime employees and is overseen by the two managing partners, Ben Beaton and James Cranmer.
+The team has 28 full-time employees and is overseen by the two managing partners, Ben Beaton and James Cranmer.
 Neil Richards, a partner of Triple Point and Head of Leasing and Lending with over 25 years’ experience in leasing and finance, leads the team which is supported by the wider resources of Triple Point Investment Management (over 120 people).

-The British Business Bank has approved Triple Point Investment Management as an accredited lender under the Coronavirus Business Interruption Loan Scheme (CBILS).
-The scheme helps small and medium-sized businesses access loans and other kinds of finance up to £5 million.
-The government guarantees 80% of the finance to the lender and pays interest and any fees for the first 12 months.
+The British Business Bank has approved Triple Point Investment Management as an accredited lender under the CBILS.
+The scheme was introduced to help small and medium-sized businesses access loans and other kinds of finance up to £5 million, with the government guaranteeing 80% of the finance to the lender and paying interest and any fees for the first 12 months.